 The university reserves the right to take necessary and appropriate action for on and off campus behaviors, to protect the safety and well-being of the campus community.
 Such action may include, but is not limited to, the immediate removal of a student from the campus premises.
-The authority for such decisions rests with the vice president for student affairs or designee.
+The authority for such decisions rests with the Vice President for Student Affairs or designee.
+When violations of federal, state, local or university policies occur, disciplinary proceedings from the university may be invoked.
+Disciplinary proceedings can be a hearing, appeal or investigatory review conducted by an institutional administrator relating to an alleged violation.